neondatabase/website/content/docs/get-started-with-neon/branching-quickstart.md

   psql postgres://casey:<password>@ep-patient-wildflower-627498.cloud.neon.tech/main
   ```

-If you want to connect to a branch from an application, the **Connection Details** widget on the project **Dashboard** also provides connection details for various languages and frameworks.
+If you want to connect to a branch from an application, the **Connection Details** widget on the project **Dashboard** also provides connection examples for various languages and frameworks.

 ## Next steps